dandavison/delta/README.md

 ## Usage
 ```
 delta 0.1.0
-Adds language-specific syntax highlighting to git output.
+A syntax-highlighter for git.
 Use 'delta | less -R' as core.pager in .gitconfig

 USAGE:
     delta [FLAGS] [OPTIONS]